The Basic Concept

 Enchufla y quedete, Enchufla Doble, Adios, Adios con la Hermana, Pa’ti Pa’mi, Uno, Candado, Kentucky, Coca cola turn, Uno y Dos, Pasea, Balsero, Balsero Nuevo, Beso, Pasea al reves, Exhibe, Exhibe Doble, Dedo, Dedo con de Rumbe, Montana, Sombrero, Sombrero de Manny, Sombrero Doble, Setenta

-1. Sequences with moves you do in full before moving to next move:
+1. Sequences with moves you can do in full before moving to next move:

 a.
 Enchufla Doble—Kentucky—Setenta